Pavel-Hrdina/Zettlkasten/Journal/2024-Feb-08 - Daily Stoic Reflection.md

 1. **What did I do well today?**

+	Today, you did your best, I know it is hard for you, but you did what you could, you even went to train.
+You displayed curage, by saing what you belive in.

 2. **What did I do wrong?**

+	Today, you didn't do the things that were your duty, for the lack of energy you had.

 4. **What duty remains undone?**

+	Today, you didn't learn for the OSP testing, well, you will just have to work extra hard on the weekend.

 5. **How will I improve tomorrow?**

+	Tomorrow, I will do my best, to do my duty without fail.

 ## Other Methods